bas080/date-seq/README.md

 # Date Seq

-Easily create a sequance of dates.
+Easily create a sequence of dates.

 > Answer to a [Stackoverflow question][1].